Our progress towards reconciliation

 Relationships

-Goal: The Academy will seek out and strengthen relationships with Aboriginal and Torres Strait Islander peoples based on mutual respect, with the intention of building our capacity to support and effect change through everything we do.
+Goal: The Academy will seek out and strengthen relationships with Aboriginal and Torres Strait Islander peoples based on mutual respect, with the intention of building our capacity to empower the next generation of scientists, aligned with the Academy’s strategic objectives of excellence and diversity.
+We will seek to do this through connecting people with opportunities, listening to others’ experiences and building mutually beneficial partnerships.

 > Progress

-• We collated a database of relationships across the Academy with Aboriginal and Torres Strait Islander organisations and individuals, and are exploring the creation of an Indigenous scientists network.
+• Collating a database of relationships across the Academy with Aboriginal and Torres Strait Islander organisations and individuals

 Respect